matuteiglesias/journal/content/Dev/2025-04-20_Resolved_Python_packaging_and_configuration_issues.md

 **🕒 01:50–03:00**
 **🏷️ Labels**: Python, Flowpower, Packaging, Configuration, CLI
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to address and resolve various [[Python]] packaging and configuration issues within the Flowpower project, focusing on improving the project's structure, configuration management, and tooling.
+The session aimed to address and resolve various [[Python]] packaging and [[configuration]] issues within the Flowpower project, focusing on improving the project's structure, [[configuration]] management, and tooling.

 ### Key Activities
-- Analyzed insights from PromptFlow's `_configuration.py` to inform the development of Flowpower's `config.py`, emphasizing reusable features and design principles.
+- Analyzed insights from [[PromptFlow]]'s `_configuration.py` to inform the development of Flowpower's `config.py`, emphasizing reusable features and design principles.
-- Planned the evolution of a `config.py` file into a production-ready configuration system, highlighting flexibility and minimal dependencies.
+- Planned the evolution of a `config.py` file into a production-ready [[configuration]] system, highlighting flexibility and minimal dependencies.
 - Optimized `__init__.py` files for better [[CLI]] and project-wide imports.
 - Diagnosed and resolved common Pylance import errors and undefined variable issues in [[Python]] projects.
 - Addressed [[Python]] package structure issues, including import errors and type mismatches.